 Health effects of olive oil

-Use in the kitchen
+Use in cooking

 Using butter in cooking

 Butter, produced from milk and ferments , is a staple of traditional cooking, especially in baking.
 Its unique sandability allows it to bring a soft texture and unparalleled smoothness to preparations.
-However, it is important to note that butter is high in saturated fats and cholesterol , which can have consequences on heart health.
+However, it is important to note that butter is high in saturated fat and cholesterol , which can have consequences on heart health.
 It also contains lactose, which can be a disadvantage for people with intolerance.